Detection of the microquasar V404 Cygni at gamma-rays revisited: short flaring events in quiescence: Introduction

 \section{Introduction}

-The X-ray binary \tgt\ (or GS~2023+338) is a stellar-mass black hole system having a $\sim$1$\ M_{\sun}$ low-mass companion star orbiting around a $\sim 9\ M_{\sun}$ black~hole with an orbital period of 6.5~days \citep{ccn92,cc94,kfr10}.
-The binary has a distance of 2.39\,kpc \citep{mil+09}.
-Long after a previous outburst in 1989 \citep{mak89}, the source underwent another outburst in 2015.
-Both events triggered extensive observations at multi-frequencies.
-Particularly for the second outburst, which lasted from 2015 Jun.
-15 \citep{bar+15} to mid Aug. \citep{siv+15,plo+17}, monitoring observations from radio to $\gamma$-rays were carried out.
-Different aspects of the binary, with particular attention to physical processes related to the black hole accretion (see, e.g., \citealt{bm16}), have been learned from the observations (e.g., \citealt{rod+15,plo+17,wal+17,tet+17,mai+17} and references therein).
-In addition at the end of 2015, a mini-outburst was seen from the source, which lasted approximately a month and exhibited similar features as those in the main 2015 outburst (see \citealt{mun+17} and references therein).
+The X-ray binary \tgt\ (or GS~2023+338) is a stellar-mass black hole system, consisting of a $\sim 9\ M_{\sun}$ black~hole and a $\sim$1$\ M_{\sun}$ low-mass companion star \citep{ccn92,cc94,kfr10}.
+The system has an orbital period of 6.5~days \citep{cc94} and is at a distance of 2.39\,kpc \citep{mil+09}.
+Long after a previous outburst in 1989 \citep{mak89}, it underwent a second outburst in 2015, both events triggering extensive observations at multi-frequencies.
+In particular, the recent outburst, which lasted from 2015 Jun.
+15 \citep{bar+15} to mid Aug. \citep{siv+15,plo+17}, was monitored with a variety of radio, optical, X-ray, and $\gamma$-ray facilities.
+With particular attention paid to physical processes related to the black hole accretion (see, e.g., \citealt{bm16}), different aspects of the binary have been learned from these observations (e.g., \citealt{rod+15,plo+17,wal+17,tet+17,mai+17} and references therein).
+In addition, an approximately month-long mini-outburst from the source was seen at the end of 2015.
+This mini-outburst exhibited similar features to those in the main outburst, but at a lesser intensity (4--14 times fainter, depending on the energy range; see \citealt{mun+17} and references therein).

+This black hole binary belongs to the microquasar category \citep{mr99}, as jets associated with the black hole have been observed in its quiescence state (e.g., \citealt{gfh05,ran+16,plo+19}), as were additional jet ejecta observed in the 2015 outburst (e.g., \citealt{wal+17,tet+17,tet+19}).